CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 ### PoC User Story

-This PoC is being developed to support federated eQTL analysis workflow with following user story:
+This PoC is being developed to support federated eQTL analysis workflows with the following user story:

-- User submits Nextflow workflow to WES endpoint.
+- User submits a Nextflow workflow to a WES endpoint.
-- Workflow contains processes which runs private analysis on Cohort data available to specific TES endpoint(s)
+- The workflow contains processes which run private analysis on the Cohort data available to specific TES endpoint(s)
-- Nextflow manager delegates processes to corresponding TES endpoints.
+- The Nextflow manager delegates processes to the corresponding TES endpoints.
-- Private analysis is executed on corresponding TES endpoints.
+- The private analysis is executed on the orresponding TES endpoints.
-- Results of analysis from different TES endpoints are then aggregated at specific TES endpoint or WES endpoint.
+- The results of the analysis from different TES endpoints are then aggregated at a specific TES endpoint or WES endpoint.
-- Final aggregated result is made available to end user.
+- The final aggregated result is made available to the end user.

-## Results

 ### dbGap: Data Access Workflow